Seema Simham

 Seema Simham is a 2002 Telugu-language action film produced by J. Bhagawan and D. V. V. Danayya under the Sri Balaji Art Creations banner and directed by G. Ram Prasad.
 It stars Nandamuri Balakrishna, Simran and Reema Sen in the lead roles.
 The music was composed by Mani Sharma.
-The film met with mixed reviews from critics and was a commercial failure at the box office.
+The film met with mixed reviews from critics and was a failure at the box office.
 The film was dubbed and released in Tamil as Oh Podu.

 Plot

 The film begins with the two besties, Dhanunjaya Rao and Chandra Sekhar.
 Dhanunjaya Rao, a tycoon, goes above and beyond to show Chandra Sekhar the importance of friendship.
 The two are blessed with male children on the same day and lead jollity.
 After a while, Chandra Shekar, being a police officer, seizes a dreaded goon whose men abduct Dhanunjaya Rao's son as an exchange.
 Chandra Shekar succumbs to his selfishness during the swap and shoots the criminal.
 As a result, Dhanunjaya Rao's son dies, which leads to the blackout stage of his wife, Lakshmi.
 Frenzied, Dhanunjaya Rao is out for blood by slaying Chandra Shekar's son, whom he hides.

 Years roll by, and Dhanunjaya Rao is still under hunt of the boy, and Lakshmi is in a coma.
 Once, he sees a rectitude and rebel Durga Prasad thrashing the wicked cops for abusing the needy woman.
 Currently, Dhanunjaya Rao assigns him the task of detecting the whereabouts and assassinating the foe's son, which he accepts.
 Durga Prasad gets accommodated at his residence, where he is acquainted with his naughty nephew Charulatha / Baby.
 After a series of donnybrooks, she crushes.
 Shortly, he develops an affinity with Dhanunjaya Rao and reduces his grief.
 Step by Step, he makes Lakshmi normal with his volition.
 At that juncture, a valiant Simbhu Prasad arrives as Chandra Shekar's son, who dies in collision with Durga Prasad.
 Further, Dhanunjaya Rao's couple embraces Durga Prasad as their son settles nuptials and notifies his diabolical sister, Chamundeswari.
 Here, as a flabbergast, she infuriated repulses, claiming Durga Prasad is a stout-hearted SP and spins rearward.